 The Board is of the view that the current directors possess a broad mix of experience and skills across a number of industries and sectors.
 This mix of skills and experience is considered appropriate to enable the Board to discharge its responsibilities and deliver the Company's strategy.
-Further information on the qualifications and experience of each director and their attendance at Board and Committee meetings is included in the Company's Annual Report which can be accessed from the Company's website at:
+Further information on the qualifications and experience of each director and their attendance at Board and Committee meetings is included in the Company's Annual Report.
+The most recent of which can be accessed from the Company's website at: https://joycegroup.com.au/annual-half-year-reports/.

-https://joycecorp.com.au/annual-half-year-reports/.